Xcel Energy Inc.

 What are the main risks of holding XEL?

-Of course.
-Based on a professional risk assessment of Xcel Energy (XEL), here are the key risks of holding the stock, ordered by importance.
+Based on the provided information, here are the key risks of holding XEL, ordered by importance:

 What is the price forecast for XEL in 2026?